pmeeny/CI-MS1-RestaurantWebsite/README.md

 Bugs found and fixed during testing

+1. When deployed, images not appearing, solution was to update image location, and move the src attribute into the html
+2. The book a table button in the navr bar was appear on phone and tablet devices, solution was to hide it
+3. The carsoule was too big
+4. The modal was not appearing on phone and tablet devices .
+Issue was the modal was incorrectly under this div, and only the button should be under this div <div class="d-none d-lg-block d-xl-block">

 ## Deployment

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).